Fifteen Guantanamo Bay prisoners have been transferred to the United Arab Emirates in the biggest such release for years.

 Since the September 11, 2001 attacks in New York, about 780 inmates have been kept at Guantanamo.

 When Obama took office there were 242 detainees at Guantanamo.
-After Monday's announcement, of the 61 remaining, 19 have already been cleared for transfer.
+Monday's announcement means 19 inmates remain who have already been cleared for transfer.

 Donald Trump's vow

-November's presidential election is likely to help to determine the future of the prison, as Republican presidential candidate Donald Trump has vowed to fill Guantanamo with "bad dudes" should he win the White House.
+November's presidential election will likely help determine the future of the prison, as Republican presidential candidate Donald Trump has vowed to fill Guantanamo with "bad dudes" should he win the White House.